eigmax/Ziren/crates/verifier/README.md

-# ZKM2 Verifier
+# zkMIPS Verifier

-This crate provides verifiers for ZKM2 Groth16 and Plonk zero-knowledge proofs.
-These proofs are expected to be generated using the [ZKM2 SDK](../sdk).
+This crate provides verifiers for zkMIPS Groth16 and Plonk zero-knowledge proofs.
+These proofs are expected to be generated using the [zkMIPS SDK](../sdk).

 ## Features

 Groth16 and Plonk proof verification are supported in `no-std` environments.
-Verification in the ZKM2 zkVM context is patched, in order to make use of the [bn254 precompiles](https://blog.succinct.xyz/succinctshipsprecompiles/).
+Verification in the zkMIPS zkVM context is patched, in order to make use of the [bn254 precompiles](https://blog.succinct.xyz/succinctshipsprecompiles/).

 ### Pre-generated verification keys

 Verification keys for Groth16 and Plonk are stored in the [`bn254-vk`](./bn254-vk/) directory.
-These vkeys are used to verify all ZKM2 proofs.
+These vkeys are used to verify all zkMIPS proofs.

-These vkeys are the same as those found locally in `~/.zkm2/circuits/<circuit_name>/<version>/<circuit_name>_vk.bin`, and should be automatically updated after every release.
+These vkeys are the same as those found locally in `~/.zkm/circuits/<circuit_name>/<version>/<circuit_name>_vk.bin`, and should be automatically updated after every release.

 ## Tests